WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

 2. The President shall chair the Exec meeting and will produce an agenda that will be made available to the other members of the Exec ahead of time.

-3. In the absence of the President, the Vice President will chair the meeting.

-4. The Exec should aim to meet weekly during term time.
+3. The Exec should aim to meet weekly during term time.

    1. This may not always be possible due to show week(s) and other disruptions.
 Where this is the case, the Exec should meet as soon as reasonably practicable.

-5. At an Exec meeting, each member is expected to give a brief report of their activities since the last meeting.
+4. At an Exec meeting, each member is expected to give a brief report of their activities since the last meeting.

-6. For an Exec meeting to be quorate, holders of at least four different ‘electable’ positions (see 1.1) must be present.
+5. For an Exec meeting to be quorate, holders of at least four different ‘electable’ positions (see 1.1) must be present.

-7. Any matters that require a vote must be voted on at a quorate Exec meeting.
+6. Any matters that require a vote must be voted on at a quorate Exec meeting.

-8. For a vote to succeed, it must pass with a simple majority.
+7. For a vote to succeed, it must pass with a simple majority.

    1. Each person who holds an ‘electable’ role is entitled to an equal vote on any matter.
    2. A person may abstain from voting.
    3. Abstentions have no impact on the quoracy of an exec meeting.
    4. In the event of a tie, the motion being voted on will not pass.

-9. All members of the Exec have the right to call an emergency meeting.
+8. All members of the Exec have the right to call an emergency meeting.
 However, this should only be done when a member of the Exec has an issue that needs discussing urgently.

    1. An emergency meeting must be held as soon as possible after being requested.